image

 Projects with well-defined requirements

-• Requirements are clear and unlikely to change
+• Requirements are known and unlikely to change

-• Stakeholders have a precise vision of the end product
+• Stakeholders have a clear vision of the desired outcome

-• The project scope is well-understood from the outset.
+• The scope of the project is well-defined from the beginning.

 Industries with strict regulatory compliance